The Loch Melfort Hotel mission is to be the greenest Country House Hotel & Restaurant in Argyll.

 - We have resourced Scottish luxury bathroom miniatures and use refillable pump dispensers in our main house lavatories, helping to reduce plastic bottles to landfill by 97%.

 - Low energy light bulbs have replaced 70% of bulbs.
 A specialist consultant has undertaken an inspection & audit on all lighting.
 Radiators have thermostatic valves enabling staff & guests to control the room temperatures.
-We have installed light sensors in our Main House wash rooms.
+We have installed light sensors in our Main House wash rooms and downstairs corridor.

 - Our water supply comes from a local spring behind the hotel.
 We use sand and UV filters to produce the freshest and clearest spring water direct to each room.
-We are replacing the original sewage system with an organic reed bed sewerage system later on in 2009.
+We have replaced the original sewage system, and our organic reed bed sewerage system will be replaced in 2014.

 - When toilet cisterns come up for renewal they are replaced with smaller dual flush cisterns.
 We are working on reducing flush volume from 7 litres to 6 litres in all our toilets.

-- Old linen is recycled to friends, family and anyone else who needs it; otherwise it goes into a charity textile bin.
-Towels become face cloths or are used for cleaning.
+- Old linen is recycled to friends, family and anyone else who needs it; otherwise it goes into a charity textile bin at Kilninver School.
+Towels are used in the Kitchen or for cleaning.

-- Loch Melfort has its’ own Highland Cattle, Campbell, McDonald and Dougal which are forming the first part of our livestock-breeding programme.
-Ducks arrived in May 2009 followed by hens in December 2009 and Lambs in 2011, the produce of which can be found on our menus, along with wild blackberries and sloes in season.
+- Loch Melfort has its’ own Highland Cattle; Campbell, McDonald and Dougal which are forming the first part of our livestock-breeding programme.
+Ducks and hens are normally in the fields and ponds in front of the Cedar Wing, but in 2013 met an unfortunate fate with Mr Fox.

 - Refurbishment & Restoration – We use natural products whenever possible using local craftsmen & artists.
 We engage local tradesmen for all our building work and restoration projects and source all replacement products using the recycle, restore, refurbish ethos.